Egypt Travel Tips And Advice from the Egypt Experts!

 The Delta is a triangular plain bordering the Mediterranean coastline for approximately 250km (155 miles).
-Silt has been deposited here by the many tributaries of the Nile river (Rosetta, Damietta and others) and this has made the Delta the most fertile area of Egypt.
+Silt has been deposited here by the many tributaries of the Nile river Rosetta knewn or the city of Rashid] and Damietta or Dumyat and others) and this has made the Delta the most fertile area of Egypt.
 The Aswan High Dam, however, has reduced the flow of the Nile, putting an end to the annual flooding, and this has caused the salty waters of the Mediterranean Sea to erode most of the land along the coast.
 Nowadays a series of four shallow, salty, lakes extend along the seaward extremity of the delta.

 Lake Nasser, the world's largest man-made reservoir, was formed by the building of the Aswan High Dam in 1970.
 It is approximately 480km (300 miles) long and 16km (10 miles) across at its widest point.
 Almost two-thirds of this lake is situated in Egypt, and it extends southwards across the Sudanese border.